Chart Color Schemes

 The level of residential development activity in Queanbeyan West is very low in comparison to the average area assessed nationally by AreaSearch

-Queanbeyan West had minimal construction activity with 3 new dwellings approved annually on average over five years from 2016 to 2020, totalling 15 approvals.
-This low development level reflects the rural nature of the area where housing needs drive development rather than broad market demand.
-The small sample size means individual projects can significantly influence annual growth and relativity statistics.
+Queanbeyan West has seen minimal construction activity with an average of two new dwelling approvals per year over the five years from 2016 to 2020, totaling ten approvals.
+This low development level reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
+The small sample size means that individual projects can significantly influence annual growth statistics.

-Queanbeyan West's activity is much lower compared to Rest of NSW and national patterns.
-Recent building activity, from 2016 to 2020, consisted entirely of detached houses, reflecting the area's rural character where larger properties are typical.
-New construction favoured detached housing more than current patterns suggest (71.0% at Census), indicating robust demand for family homes despite increasing density pressures.
-With around 1267 people per approval, Queanbeyan West shows a mature, established area.
+Compared to the Rest of NSW and national patterns, Queanbeyan West has much lower development activity.
+Recent building activity consists entirely of detached houses, reflecting the area's rural character and ongoing robust demand for family homes despite increasing density pressures.
+With approximately 1267 people per approval, Queanbeyan West indicates a mature, established area.
+By 2041, Queanbeyan West is expected to grow by 222 residents according to the latest AreaSearch quarterly estimate.

 Frequently Asked Questions - Development